 The Impact of ‘Comparative Fault’ in S.C.
 T-Bone Accident Claims

 In personal injury claims, the State of South Carolina abides by a doctrine known as “comparative fault” or “contribution among tortfeasors.”
-In short, if two or more parties share fault for an accident, the amount of compensation either party may obtain through a claim is affected by what percentage of blame for the accident a court of law assigns to them.
+In short, if two or more parties share fault for an accident, the amount of compensation each party may obtain through a claim is affected by what percentage of blame for the accident a court of law assigns to them.

 For example, in a claim for $100,000 in damages, if you were found to be 20 percent at fault for the accident – you were speeding a little when broadsided by a car that ran a red light, let’s say – the most you could recover would be $80,000.